Getting Your Calgary Home Renovation Ready- Everything You Need To Know

 Step 3: Paperwork.

 Depending on the size of your project, you will need to do some paperwork.
-Alliance will arrange all of this for you, but you can also do it on your own if you’re feeling especially daring.
+Alliance Renovations will arrange all of this for you, but you can also do it on your own if you’re feeling especially daring.

 You may need both a development permit and a building permit in addition to the myriad of trade permits—electrical, plumbing, gas, gas fireplace installation, and mechanical (HVAC).
-The good news is that many of the forms that you can pick up at the City of Calgary Permit Office, you can actually download online.
+The good news is that many of the forms that you can pick up at the City of Calgary Permit Office, you can download online.
 Check out Calgary’s Home Improvement Hub for helpful resources for your specific project.
 After that, check out the Building and Development Forms page.

-If you’ve already done some remodeling before filling out any forms or requesting any paperwork, it’s ok!
+If you’ve already done some remodelling before filling out any forms or requesting any paperwork, it’s ok!
 You can get it all done afterwards, but it will be more difficult.
 If your framing or electrical work is already behind drywall, for instance, you will be required to remove the drywall for inspection.

 Step 4: Construction.

 Here’s the fun part!
 After you fill out all the forms, you may finally get down to business and start seeing tangible results of your home renovation project.
 Remember to keep your vision in mind and focus on the outcome.
-Consulting with professionals can be helpful, but it’s definitely possible to do this one yourself.
+Consulting with professionals can be helpful, but it’s possible to do this one yourself.
 If you do, read up on making it pass inspections!
 Most likely, you’ll need professionals for parts, if not all, of your project.